progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	    Merge branch 'experiment'

+Esto muestra la información del autor de la etiqueta, la fecha en la que la confirmación fue etiquetada, y el mensaje de anotación antes de mostrar la información del a confirmación.
-That shows the tagger information, the date the commit was tagged, and the annotation message before showing the commit information.
+> That shows the tagger information, the date the commit was tagged, and the annotation message before showing the commit information.

+### Etiquetas firmadas ###
-### Signed Tags ###
+> Signed Tags ###

+También puedes firmar tus etiquetas con GPG, asumiendo que tienes una clave privada.
+Todo lo que tienes que hacer es usar el parámetro `-s` en lugar de `-a`.
-You can also sign your tags with GPG, assuming you have a private key.
+> You can also sign your tags with GPG, assuming you have a private key.
 All you have to do is use `-s` instead of `-a`:

 	$ git tag -s v1.5 -m 'my signed 1.5 tag'
 	You need a passphrase to unlock the secret key for
 	user: "Scott Chacon <schacon@gee-mail.com>"
 	1024-bit DSA key, ID F721C45A, created 2009-02-09

+Si ejecutas `git show` en esta etiqueta, puedes ser tu firma GPG adjuntada:
-If you run `git show` on that tag, you can see your GPG signature attached to it:
+>If you run `git show` on that tag, you can see your GPG signature attached to it:

 	$ git show v1.5
 	tag v1.5